ArchiveBox/good-karma-kit/README.md

 3. `mkdir data && docker-compose up`
 4. Finish setting up some projects through their respective web dashboards exposed on localhost (see below)

+See the notes below for more info on each container, what it does, and what companies it's affiliated with.

 ## Caveats

 The nature of most of these containers is that you're contributing resources to the public or to specific causes running on the public internet.